rustatian/Worker/README.md

 # Worker

-Worker uses sync.Cond instead of channels.
+Worker which uses sync.Cond instead of channels.

 Installing: